GenAI4DPS/advances-challenges/_pages/workshop.md

 e) evaluation of Tf/TfR endosomal recycling in the cellular process.

 Please contact Radmila Juric.

-<u>Workshop 2: AI/GenAI for Secondary to Advanced University Education</u>

-Review AI/GenAI Tools and Services: The Evolution of the Gen AI Landscape and Education Challenges

-This workshop addresses a review of the current Gen AI landscape, education challenges, and usage of Gen AI IN and FOR education.
-We have an opportunity to debate and challenge the impact of AI and GenAI in education and focus on some of the following topics:

-a) Current global education challenges and environments

-b) Current landscape of GenAI tools and services: the impact of GenAI technologies to questions of acceptance and potential cheating

-c) Opportunities for advancing education and methods for implementing AI in and for education

-Please contact John Carbone.

 <u>Workshop 3: AI/GenAI for Transportation and Autonomous Vehicles</u>